MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTenantDialPlan.md

 # Grant-CsTenantDialPlan

 ## SYNOPSIS
-Use the Grant-CsTenantDialPlan cmdlet to assign an existing tenant dial plan to a user, to a group of users or sets the Global policy instance.
+Use the Grant-CsTenantDialPlan cmdlet to assign an existing tenant dial plan to a user, to a group of users, or to set the Global policy instance.

 ## SYNTAX